thattomperson/toms.cooking/content/recipes/chickpeas/index.md

 method:
 - Place the chickpeas in a large bowl.
 Pour over enough cold water to cover completely.
 Set aside overnight to soak.
 - After soaking, transfer the chickpeas to a colander to drain.
 Remove and discard any discoloured chickpeas.
+- To cook, place the drained chickpeas in a saucepan and cover with plenty of fresh cold water.
+Simmer until plump and tender
 ---

 ## What are chickpeas?